- Search The Registry

-Williams went to New York University where a dean discouraged him because he was Black.
-Williams completed his bachelor's degree in aeronautical engineering at New York University in 1943; he received his master's degree in aeronautical engineering from the same institution in 1947.
+Williams went to New York University, where a dean discouraged him because he was black.
+Williams completed his bachelor's degree in aeronautical engineering at New York University in 1943; he received his master's degree from the same institution in 1947.

-During World War II, Williams was a senior aerodynamicist with the Republic Aviation Corporation.
+Williams was a senior aerodynamicist with the Republic Aviation Corporation during World War II.
 He helped to design the P47 Thunderbolt, which was pivotal in the war effort.
 In 1947 Williams moved to the Babcock and Wilcox Company, where he was a design draftsman.
-He then spent two years as a technical writer with the United States Navy Material Catalog Office, leaving in 1950 to take an engineering position at Greer Hydraulics, Inc. At Greer, as a group project leader, he was responsible for the development of the first experimental airborne radio beacon, which was used to locate crashed airplanes.
+He then spent two years as a technical writer with the United States Navy Material Catalog Office, leaving in 1950 to take an engineering position at Greer Hydraulics, Inc. At Greer, as a group project leader, he was responsible for developing the first experimental airborne radio beacon, which was used to locate crashed airplanes.

 In 1956, Williams moved to the Reaction Motors Division of Thiokol Chemical Corporation, where he was responsible for pioneering work on small rocket engines.
-Grumman International hired Williams as a propulsion engineer in 1961 because of his expertise on liquid-fuel rockets.
-He had published several papers on the subject, one of which, "On the feasibility of liquid bipropellant rockets for spacecraft attitude control," was translated into Russian.
+Grumman International hired Williams as a propulsion engineer in 1961 because of his expertise in liquid-fuel rockets.
+He had published several papers on the subject, including "On the feasibility of liquid bipropellant rockets for spacecraft attitude control," which was translated into Russian.

-The second Black to receive a degree in aeronautical engineering, in 1993, O. S. and Doris Reid Williams celebrated their fiftieth wedding anniversary.
+The second black person to receive a degree in aeronautical engineering, in 1993, O. S. and Doris Reid Williams celebrated their fiftieth wedding anniversary.
 Ozzie Williams died in 2005.
-His name is present on the National Air and Space Museum's wall of honor.
+His name is on the National Air and Space Museum's wall of honor.

 Black Contributors to Science and Energy Technology.